Skip to Content

 How to Make Reed Diffusers

-Looking for a flame and heat-free fragrance option for your home?
+Looking for a flame and heat-free fragrance or essential oil option for your home?
 Want to expand and add value to your candle line?
 Try reed diffusers.

 Reed diffusers are very easy to make—and they offer great profit margins!
-They provide a subtle but continuous scent to a room without the use of flame or heat, making them great for people with small children or mischievous pets.
-Easily customizable to fit in with any decor or existing product line, reed diffusers are an elegant, low maintenance home fragrance option.
+They provide a continuous scent to a room without the use of flame or heat, making them great for people with small children or mischievous pets.
+Easily customizable to fit in with any decor or existing product line, reed diffusers are an elegant, low-maintenance home fragrance option.

 How do reed diffusers work?

-Reed diffusers are a simple mixture of a base solution and fragrance oil poured into a glass bottle.
+Reed diffusers are a simple mixture of a base solution and fragrance oil or essential oil poured into a glass bottle.

 Typically, rattan reeds are placed into the mixture to draw the solution up.
-The solution then evaporates into the air leaving the aroma molecules behind for you to smell.
+The solution then evaporates into the air and disperses the aroma molecules for you to smell.

 That's it!

-The more reeds you add to the mixture, the stronger the scent.
-If the reed diffuser will be fragrancing a very large room, or you enjoy a strong scent, begin with 1-2 more reeds than usual.
+Most reed diffusers use 6-8 reeds.
+But the more reeds you add to the mixture, the stronger the scent.
+If the reed diffuser will be fragrancing a very large room, or you enjoy a strong scent, begin with 7-10 reeds.

 Keep in mind that a diffuser with lots of reeds will not last as long as a diffuser with fewer reeds.